SkyBlueRW/PortCon/README.md

 ## Constraint Attribution

 The goal of constraint attribution is to decompose the ex-post performance into each constraints applied in the optimization.
 In practical, investors usually add constraint on the portfolio for robust ex-post performance.
-While from a ex-ante perspective, the optimized portfolio will always have worse characteristic since the feasible set is smaller.
-Hence a tool to align the ex-post performance and constraints will play a critical rule in terms of determine if the constraints are working as expected ex-post.
+From a ex-ante perspective, the optimized portfolio will always have worse characteristic since the feasible set is smaller.
+It requires another perspective to look into how is the constraints working for the portfolios.
+Constraint attribution is one of the techniques that we can rely on for such purpose.

 ## Basic Technical Details in Convex Optimization